cnb0/learning-k8s/k8s.io/02-k8s.concepts/k8s.workloads/k8s.controllers/k8s.CronJob.md

 [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/)

-Run Jobs using parallel processing.
+- Run Jobs using parallel processing

 ```
     - Use a CronJob to run Jobs on a time-based schedule.